 - Has the candidate developed a structured and organised piece of writing?

 - Has the candidate written clearly and fluently?

-Responses to the prompts are to be typed directly on the online response form for each question.
-Candidates should use the reverse page of the printed admission ticket to plan their reponses.
+Please note that responses to the stimulus are to be typed directly on the online response form for each question.
+Candidates can use the reverse page of the printed admission ticket to plan their responses.